-(iv) Question: "Does the Mandatory Power intend to transfer all Jewish immigrants presently detained in Cyprus to Palestine?
-If so, when and under what conditions?
 (Within the existing quota or otherwise?
-If within the quota, in what proportion?)"
+If within the queta, in what proportion?)"

-Response: "His Majesty's Government have already announced that they cannot permit Jewish illegal immigrants to remain on British territory after the withdrawal of their forces from Palestine.
+Answer: "His Majesty's Government have already announced that they cannot permit Jewish illegal immigrants to remain on British territory after the withdrawal of their forces from Palestine.
 The arrangements for the removal of the illegal immigrants held in Cyprus are among the responsibilities which have hitherto fallen on the Government of Palestine and form one of the subjects on which my delegation is instructed to negotiate with the Commission.
-My Government will be willing to release from detention the ships [MISSED WORDS] which the Commission may wish to negotiate with the Jewish Agencythat is to say in regard to the use of the ships."
+My Government will be willing to release from detention the ships PAN YORK and PAN CRESCENT for the purpose of their removal, concerning which the Commission may wish to negotiate with the Jewish Agency; that is to say, in regard to the use of the ships."

-c.
-In connection with question (ii) on immigration, the Commission observes that the provision of the Assembly's resolution regarding the evacuation by 1 February 1948, of an area for purpose of Jewish immigration (paragraph 2, Section A, Part I) is addressed, directly to the Mandatory Power.
-The Commission is aware that this date is the first date mentioned in the Assembly's resolution and that aside from the substance of the provision some special significance may be attached to it for the reason alone.
+(b) In connection with question (1i) on immigration, the Commission observes that the provision of the Assembly's resolution resarding the evacuation by 1 February 1948, of an area for purposes of Jewish immigration (paragraph 2, Section A, Fart I) is addressed directly to the Mandatory Power.
+The Commission is aware that this date is the first date mentioned in the Assembly's resolution and that aside from the substance of the provision some special significance may be attached to it for this reason alone.
 On this account the Commission has put considerable emphasis on this matter in its discussions with the Mandatory Power.
-The Mandatory Power has assured the Commission that its best endeavours, in view of the security situation in Palestine, have not made possible its compliance with this particular provision of the resolution.

-13. Economic Matters
+12. Economic Matters

-a.
-The Commission has made a preliminary study of the economic problems involved in the implementation of the Assembly's resolution.
-It has taken steps toward the establishment of the Preparatory Economic Commission of three members envisaged in paragraph 11 Section B, Part I, of the resolution.
+(a) The Commission has made a preliminary study of the economic problems involved in the implementation of the Assembly's resolution.
+It has taken steps toward the establishment of the Preparatory Economic Commission of three members envisaged in paragraph 11, Section B, Part I, of the resolution.
 The Commission has also outlined a number of economic problems, including the setting up of the customs union, currency questions, and transport and communications, to be referred to the Preparatory Economic Commission which will draw up the necessary plans for action.